Shumanh/ChainCred/README.md

 - Earn points: issued by the shop to your wallet.
 - Redeem rewards: transfer points to the shop’s redemption wallet with one click.
+- Referral Program: Chain-Cred includes a robust referral system where customers can earn 2 bonus points for each successful referral to a participating business.
+All referral transactions are recorded on the Solana blockchain, ensuring transparency and verifiability.
-- Growth (optional): shops can enable a simple “APY‑style” growth so your points increase over time.
-This is clearly shown in the app.
+- Growth (optional): Shops can enable a simple “APY‑style” growth rate on loyalty points, allowing your points balance to increase over time.
+The projected growth is clearly displayed in the customer app, encouraging longer-term engagement.
 - Multi‑business: switch shops from a dropdown; each can have its own reward list.
 - Receipts: after any action, you get a link to a public receipt (the transaction) for peace of mind.